Senegal Country Commercial Guide

 Standards

 The Senegalese Association of Normalization (Association Sénégalaise de Normalisation - ASN) is a public (40 percent)-private (60 percent) regulatory body under the Minister of Industry mandated to develop national standards and ensure quality standards (ASN – see: http://asn.sn).
 The standards are developed within technical committees whose members include representatives of technical ministries (Health, Environment, and Industry), consumer associations, and industrialists, technical and scientific institutions.
 The secretariat of these technical committees is held by the ASN.
-ASN establishes each year a standards’ development plan based on the needs from its technical, social partners and the industry.
+ASN establishes each year a standards’ development plan based on the needs of its technical, social partners and the industry.
 The standards are the result of a consensus between ASN and its partners.
 ASN is member of the African Normalization Associations (ECOWAS, AFSEC and ORAN) and the international normalization bodies including ISO, IEC, CODEX and SMIIC.

 Testing, Inspection, and Certification